-We are continuing to develop the programme in reaction to the pilot, so it can properly cater to the emerging needs of our students.
+We are continuing to develop the programme so it can properly cater to the emerging needs of our students.
 This includes the design of slides, which tutors can suggest edits to via a live form, in addition to more structural elements of the programme.

 One of these changes will be engaging students more actively in the diagnostic element of the programme.
 Currently, their reports go straight to their teachers – which is great for giving the class teacher a map of their students’ individual successes and areas for improvement – but we would love to see students being able to own these too, so that they come into their sessions feeling motivated to make progress in their target areas.

-We look forward to supporting your students in achieving their Grade 5 at GCSE!
+We look forward to supporting your students in achieving their target grade at GCSE!